bjlkeng/bjlkeng.github.io/source/posts/a-quick-introduction-to-stochastic-calculus.rst

    matter, and the result produces different outputs from the integration operation.

-All the depth we went into on stochastic processes in the previous section is about to pay off!
+All the depth we went into previously is about to pay off!
 We'll have to use all of those ideas in order to properly define Equation 3.1.
 We'll start with defining the simpler cases where :math:`X(t)` is a Wiener process, and generalize it to be any Itô process, and then introduce the key result called Itô's lemma, a conceptual form of the chain rule, which will allows us to solve many more interesting problems.

 Stochastic Integrals with Brownian Motion